 According to Teaching Tolerance magazine, being an ally means recognizing oppression broadly and standing in solidarity with anyone who experiences oppression.
 Activist and educator, Dr. Joy DeGruy adds, "To be anti-racist is to be an ally who uses their privilege and power to positively impact marginalized groups."

 Standing in solidarity against oppression and positively impacting marginalized groups sound like lofty concepts.
 But there are ways to teach kids to become allies by creating a family action plan that instills compassion, empathy and activism.

 For parents concerned that this topic isn't appropriate for young children, Poway mom, Melanie Wilform, encourages families to be honest with kids in terms they can understand.
-Wilform, who is white, is mom to two mixed-race sons, ages 4 and 2.
+Wilform, who is white, has two biracial sons, ages 4 and 2.
 "I think we underestimate kids’ ability to understand," she says.
-"My husband and I believe that if my kids have to learn at 4 or 5 that there will be people who don't like them because of their skin color, or how they should behave around the police, then other 4 and 5-year-olds can understand a conversation about race."
+"My husband and I believe that if my kids have to learn at age 4 or 5 that there will be people who don't like them because of their skin color, or [have to learn] how they should behave around the police, then other 4- and 5-year-olds can understand a conversation about race."

 Meet kids where they are.

 Preschoolers have an unquenchable curiosity that often causes them to ask loud and embarrassing questions.
 Be willing to discuss differences, while also pointing out similarities.
 Help elementary-age children develop an appreciation for different cultures and praise choices that demonstrate respect and empathy for others.
 Expand conversations with teens to include issues from the news and ask questions that encourage thought and research.
 Model how to listen to differing opinions and resist the urge to tell them what to think.